 - Notched or improper railing attachments, which can break.

 If you don’t have the time or money to fix any home inspection code violations, you can still sell your house.
-Real estate investors such as HomeVestors will buy the property as-is, whether it’s up to code or not.
+We Buy Ugly Houses® will buy the property “as is,” whether it’s up to code or not.
 That way, you don’t have to go to the trouble of getting the proper permits, hiring a contractor, and spending a truckload of money trying to get your home up to code.
 Instead, you can sell your house without having to fix anything.